oniso20/serverless-mongodb-api/README.md

 ### Setup

 - Ensure AWS credentials are installed locally
+- Run `npm install`
 - Open `serverless.yml` and change the `service` property to match the name of your project

 ### Deployment

+The project deploys an API lambda function which serves any API route attached in src/api/v1/index.js.
+The only dependency outside of AWS is MongoDB, which you will need a connection string for (see Environment).

 The default stage is `dev`.